alfonsolcorcuera/Pypoll/README.md

 - The winner of the election was:
   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes

-Below you will find an ouptu of the results from the Terminal.
+Below you will find an output of the results from the Terminal.